rnldnkp/esphome2sunspec/README.md

 This project connects to the ESPHome API to make the values available to Victron Cerbo GX over ModbusTCP as a generic Sunspec PV inverter.

-This was originally created for a 1-phase Solis inverter based on this ESPHome code: https://github.com/hn/ginlong-solis/blob/master/solis-modbus-inv.yaml
+This was originally created for a 1-phase Solis inverter.
+Credits for this go to Menollo: https://github.com/Menollo/esphome2sunspec

 Currently I'm in the works of adapting the code of this esphome2sunspec project to work with a 3-phase Goodwe setup.
 I will also reference the ESPhome code on github when done.
 Since I did not create that code and it not yet on github I'm refering to Tweaker for now: https://gathering.tweakers.net/forum/list_message/85891356#85891356